The 20 Most Liked Pictures on Instagram

 His actual account has less promotional posts compared to others in this list.
 Posts come sparingly, and they’re just as often random thoughts and the type of content any other Twitter user might post.

-Two-term President of the United States and the highest ranking politician on our list, we have Barack Obama coming in at 2nd place.
+In first place we have two-term President of the United States, Barack Obama.
 It’ll be no shock that holding the most powerful office in the world gets you a lot of followers.

 Obama’s account has already made headlines in 2019, with his positive new year message of hope for the future was compared to Trump’s all-capitals rant about the media just a few hours earlier.